University Hospitals Plymouth NHS Trust: Performance

 The trust has recorded a financial deficit each year since 2010 and expected to continue to do so for the next five years.
 The trust cancelled 648 operations at the last minute for non-clinical reasons between January and March 2015 - the highest number of any trust in England.

 The trust has an arrangement with BMI Healthcare for cardiac surgery performed by the trust's own surgeons at the London Independent Hospital.
 This is mainly valve replacements and coronary artery bypass grafts.
 Patients usually spend 5–8 days in hospital and are admitted the night before to take account of travelling.

 The Northern, Eastern and Western Devon Clinical Commissioning Group gave the trust a £2.4 million advance payment in November 2015 to help its cash balance.
 In February 2016, it was expecting a deficit of £36M for the year.

 According to the British Orthopaedic Association, the Peninsula Trauma Centre at Derriford was the best in the country in 2016 for treating open fractures.

+From the NCIP data published by NHS England in 2025, Derriford hospital has the second lowest peri-operative mortality (90-day) following lung cancer resection surgery (<0.5%) in England.

 In the winter of 2019–20, the trust had severe problems in the A&E department with waiting times reaching eight hours (against the NHS target of four hours) repeatedly and the trust declaring an OPEL Level 4 major crisis.
 In September 2021 Care Quality Commission inspectors found six patients being treated “on the floor” of the A&E department while another was being assessed and triaged in a “storeroom” because the department was too small to meet the current levels of demand.
-The trust has secured funding to expand the department but progress is controlled by the government’s New Hospitals Programme.
+The trust has secured funding to expand the department but progress is controlled by the government's New Hospitals Programme.